Celtic F.C.: Influence on other clubs

-Celtic and charity
+Amateur Australian club South Lismore Celtic FC, which plays in the FFNC Premier League, the top league of the Football Far North Coast region, are named and designed after Celtic.
+South Lismore Celtic FC were the 2022 champions of the FFNC Premier League.

+Charity

 Celtic was initially founded to raise money for the poor in the East End of Glasgow and the club still retain strong charitable traditions today.
 In 1995 the Celtic Charity Fund was formed with the aim of "revitalising Celtic's charitable traditions" and by September 2013 had raised over £5 million.
 The Charity Fund has since then merged with the Celtic Foundation, forming the Celtic FC Foundation, and continues to raise money for local, national and international causes.

 On 9 August 2011 Celtic held a testimonial match in honour of former player John Kennedy.
 Due to the humanitarian crisis in East Africa, the entire proceeds were donated to Oxfam.
 An estimated £300,000 was raised.

 Celtic hold an annual charity fashion show at Celtic Park.
 In 2011 the main beneficiaries were Breast Cancer Care Scotland.

 Yorkhill Hospital is another charity with whom Celtic are affiliated and in December 2011 the club donated £3000 to it.
 Chief Executive Peter Lawwell said that; "Celtic has always been much more than a football club and it is important that, at all times we play an important role in the wider community.
 The club is delighted to have enjoyed such a long and positive connection with Yorkhill Hospital."